 Staff Profiles

-A graduate of the Rotman School of Management at the University of Toronto, Deputy Chief Spowart has consistently demonstrated a leadership role.
-She was instrumental in the development and implementation of various strategic initiatives including the S.D. & G. Situation Table, the Vulnerable Sector Mobile Acute Response Team and Corporate Communications.
+A graduate of the Rotman School of Management at the University of Toronto, Chief Spowart has consistently demonstrated a leadership role.
+She has been instrumental in the development and implementation of the Vulnerable Sector Mobile Acute Response Team (VSMART); the Akwesasne, Cornwall, Stormont, Dundas and Glengarry Situation Table; the successful execution of the Service’s Strategic Plans from 2014 to present; as well as the development of a Corporate Communications Strategy.
+In addition, Shawna has been influential in the transformation of the CPS into one that understands, values and prioritizes Equity, Diversity and Inclusivity.

 Inspector David Michaud is born and raised in Cornwall.
-He is a 21 year veteran of the Cornwall Police Service (CPS) where he is currently responsible for Support Services and Strategic initiatives.
+He is a 23-year veteran of the Cornwall Police Service (CPS) where he is currently responsible for the Quality Assurance Division.

 During his career with the CPS he has gained experience in various areas including: Community Patrol Division, Criminal Investigation Division, Crime Reduction and Community Partnerships Division, Youth Services Division, and the Professional Standards Bureau.